466th Fighter Squadron: Reserve fighter operations

 Activated again in the reserve as the 466th Tactical Fighter Squadron in 1972 as a Republic F-105 Thunderchief squadron, being equipped with aircraft returned from inactivated Vietnam War squadrons.
 Since 1984 has trained to fly interdiction, close air support, and counter-air missions.
 Deployed periodically for contingency operations, or for training exercises with other units.

 The 466th Fighter Squadron transitioned in 1983, becoming the first Air Force Reserve Unit to fly and maintain the F-16.
 The squadron went on to earn top-honors at Gunsmoke (aerial gunnery competition) shortly after.

 In 1994, the squadron deployed to Incirlik Air Base, Turkey to support Operation Northern Watch.
 In 1998, the unit deployed to Ahmad al-Jaber Air Base in support of Operation Southern Watch.
 During this deployment, the Diamondback's became the first F-16 squadron to employ precision-guided munitions in combat, and during Operation Northern Watch in 1999, they became the first F-16 squadron to utilize the AN/AAQ-28 Litening targeting pod in a combat theater.

 In 2007, the implementation of the Air Force's Total Force Integration initiative would lead to the merging of the 388th Fighter Wing and 419th Fighter Wing's F-16s, aiming to cost-effectively enhance the strength of both the active duty wing and the reserve wing.

 Following the implementation of TFI, the 466th Fighter Squadron has trained regularly with the squadrons of the 388th Fighter Wing.
 The two wings have deployed on numerous Operation Iraqi Freedom, Operation Enduring Freedom, and Operation Freedom's Sentinel, and Resolute Support Missions.
 The two wings regularly frequent Theater Security Package deployments to Kunsan Air Base.

-The first F-35A arrived at the unit in September of 2015.
+The first F-35A arrived at the unit in September 2015.
 In 2017, following a deployment to Spain, the Diamondback's F-16s were moved to Holloman Air Force Base.
 During the transition, the wing deployed to Norway in partnership with the 388th Fighter Wing.
-The F-35 transition was completed in September of 2017.
+The F-35 transition was completed in September 2017.